laboon/ebook/text/25_test_plans.md

 A test plan is, at its core, simply a collection of __test cases__.
 Test cases are the individual tests that make up a test plan.
 Let's assume that you are creating a test plan for testing a new app that tells you if a cup of coffee is too hot to drink.
 Let's also assume that the app marketers really like cold coffee, and decided not to implement any functionality about reporting the coffee temperature being too low.
 There are two requirements:

-* __FUN-COFFEE-TOO-HOT__: If the coffee temperature is measured at 175 degrees Fahrenheit or higher, the app shall display the `TOO HOT` message.
+* __FUN-COFFEE-TOO-HOT:__ If the coffee temperature is measured at 175 degrees Fahrenheit or higher, the app shall display the `TOO HOT` message.
-* __FUN-COFFEE-JUST-RIGHT__: If the coffee temperature is measured at less than 175 degrees Fahrenheit, the app shall display the `JUST RIGHT` message.
+* __FUN-COFFEE-JUST-RIGHT:__ If the coffee temperature is measured at less than 175 degrees Fahrenheit, the app shall display the `JUST RIGHT` message.

 How would we develop a test plan for our coffee temperature app?
 There is one input - the coffee temperature measured - and two possible outputs, one of the set `["TOO HOT", "JUST RIGHT"]`.
 We can ignore for now that I think most people would find coffee at 45 degrees Fahrenheit to definitely not be "JUST RIGHT".